dmgamingstudios/SafeShare/README.md

   Sure!
 We'd love to see people help us, cant code?
 No problem!
 Send us your ideas and maybe we'll implement them :D

 Note: This readme might be changed later on
+Note: We use Titanium Web Proxy as a base for our .secunet sites, check out their awesome repo: <a href="https://github.com/justcoding121/Titanium-Web-Proxy"> Titanium Web Proxy </a>